Free museums in London

 Best London walks

 - Follow the towpath through tranquil Little Venice to discover a slew of waterfront cafes and pubs.

-- Join one of the fascinating free London walking tours run by Strawberry Tours.
+- Join a fascinating free London walking tour.

-- Stroll through the lush riverside village of Richmond; start at the White Cross pub and continue past the rural idyll of Petersham Meadows, until you reach Ham House.
+- Stroll through the lush riverside borough of Richmond.
+Start at the White Cross pub and continue past the rural idyll of Petersham Meadows until you reach Ham House.

 - Take a shady walk among the 35,000 monuments of Brompton Cemetery, including one of suffragette Emmeline Pankhurst.